 Contemporary Fiction Books about Friendship

-What a refreshing book about the power of love and friendship.
+What a refreshing contemporary fiction book about the power of love and friendship.
 I sat down and read this book in one sitting easily.
 It is captivating from the first sentence and had me until the last page.

 Dannie is an ambitious lawyer with a plan.
 She has her life planned out until she falls asleep and spends one hour in the future.
 Nothing is familiar- not her house, the ring on her finger, or the man by her side.
 When she wakes, she cannot get the images out of her head.

-The story revolves around four families as they work to get their children into the new public charter school for gifted children in their wealthy Colorado neighborhood.
+This contemporary fiction story revolves around four families as they work to get their children into the new public charter school for gifted children in their wealthy Colorado neighborhood.
 There are lots of family secrets to unravel and drama galore, but there is a message at the heart of this book.

 How much of our wishes and lives are we pushing on our children?
 Is being the very best what they should be striving for?
 I found myself contemplating my own children and how I’m raising them.
 Isn’t that the best part of a good book?